sroehling/MailShredder/MailCleanerSpec.md

 The assumption is there will be a "message list" view for reviewing the list of un-deleted messages.

-Rather than displaying a un-filetered list of messaged by default, some suggested/common rules for grouping messages to delete can be shown in the root view controller.
+Rather than displaying a unfiltered list of messaged by default, some suggested/common rules for grouping messages to delete can be shown in the root view controller.
 This would serve as a starting point for the message filter used to display the list of messages.
 Alternatively,